rust-lang/rustc-perf/docs/comparison-analysis.md

   * given 20 changes of different kinds all of low magnitude, the result is mixed unless only 2 or fewer of the changes are of one kind.
   * given 5 changes of different kinds all of low magnitude, the result is always mixed.

-Whether we actually _report_ an analysis or not depends on the context and how relevant we find the summary of the results over all (see below for an explanation of how summary relevant is determined).
+Whether we actually _report_ an analysis or not depends on the context and how relevant we find the summary of the results over all (see below for an explanation of how the relevance of a summary is determined).
 For example, in pull request performance "try" runs, we report a performance change if results are "somewhat relevant", while for the triage report, we only report if the we are confident the results are "definitely relevant".

 ### What makes a test result significant?